Fishing with Jim Austin Tournament Tour

 10. Permitted Fishing Methods: All bass must be caught alive in a conventional sporting manner.
 Only artificial lures may be used, with the exception of pork trailers.
 Only one fishing rod may be used at a time.
 Trolling as a method of fishing is prohibited.

-11. Permitted Fishing Locations: Contestants may fish anywhere on tournament waters accessible by boat except for areas designated as “off-limits” or “no fishing” by local, state or federal officials; within 50 years of a marina gas pump; or within 50 years of a competitor’s boat, which was first anchored (an anchored boat is a boat held in a stable position by a line attached to a weight with the trolling motor in the up position).
+11. Permitted Fishing Locations: Contestants may fish anywhere on tournament waters accessible by boat except for areas designated as “off-limits” or “no fishing” by local, state or federal officials; within 50 yards of a marina gas pump; or within 50 yards of a competitor’s boat, which was first anchored (an anchored boat is a boat held in a stable position by a line attached to a weight with the trolling motor in the up position).
 All angling must be conducted from the boat.
 At no time may a contestant leave the boat to land a fish or to make the boat more accessible to fishing waters.
 Contestants must leave and return to the official checkpoint by boat.
 The boat must remain in the tournament water during the tournament day.
 No tournament boat may be loaded on the trailer before the weigh-in except with the permission of the tournament director.
 In the event of equipment failure or emergency, there will be only two permitted methods of returning to the official check-in: (1) by both partners remaining in their boat and being towed by water or (2) by both partners entering the boat of another tournament contestant.
 Under these two conditions, the contestants’ catches may be counted without a penalty (except for late penalties, dead fish penalties or other penalties pertaining to other tournament rules).
 Contestants who elect to return to the official check-in by any other means than cited above will forfeit their day’s catch to that point in time of the tournament day.
 Any contestant returning to the check-in point will be eligible to restart and resume competition only under the supervision of the tournament director or his designated tournament official.
 It is the sole responsibility of contestants to locate the tournament director to request a restart.
 Partners must remain together at all times and within sight of each other until weigh-in slips are signed in order for their catches for that day to be counted.
 In the case of male/female partners sharing a boat, the momentary condition of being out of sight of each other for restroom breaks is permitted.
 If a contestant must violate any part of this rule due to an emergency or for any other reason, his catch for that day will not be counted.

 12. Official Checkpoints: There will be only one official checkpoint for boat check-in each morning and one official check-in point each afternoon.
 Failure to go through boat check and check-out in the morning or failure to check in at the check-in point will result in disqualification.
 All fishing must ease upon check-in.